 In Microsoft SQL Server, the database files are saved with MDF file extension.
-An MDF file stores a large amount of data and information in the form of tables and other file objects, such as: views, stored procedures, triggers, indexes, keys, constraints, rules and many more.
-If a database file is in invalid state, you would have no problem regarding its accessibility.
-But if your file is invalid due to corruption, it becomes inaccessible, i.e. you can’t open it anyhow by any chance until unless you repair SQL database.
+An MDF file stores a large amount of data and information in the form of tables and other file objects, such as views, stored procedures, triggers, indexes, keys, constraints, rules, etc. If a database is in an invalid state, you would have no problem regarding its accessibility.
+But if your file is invalid due to corruption, it becomes inaccessible, i.e. you can’t open it by any chance until unless you repair SQL database.

 Reasons for SQL Database Corruption

-One of the most common reasons behind database corruption is collision with any third-party driver.
+One of the most common reasons behind database corruption is a collision with any 3rd party driver.
 MS SQL Server tool may collide with any other installed software and may harm the SQL Server database files.
 Other than this, virus attack or bug infection can also corrupt the files.
-A hardware fault in your system or a crash in your hard disk drive (HDD) may cause the database files to become corrupt.
+A hardware fault in your system or a crash in your hard disk drive (HDD) may cause corruption in database files.
 Or, sometimes human errors may also play an important role in corruption.
 A few of database users store their files in a compressed volume or folder for having more disk space.
 This may cause corruption in the database files and make them inaccessible or unsuitable.
 So it should be avoided to store SQL Server database files in compressed volumes or folders.

 How to Repair SQL Database?

 Consider the scenario given below:

 You have been working in an SQL Server database from last few days.
-One day you find that the database file is tagged as suspect, which means the file has some corruption issues.
-Or, you are having problem while connecting to the database.
-Your database file is at risk as this might be corruption.
+One day you find that the database file is tagged as suspected.
+This means the file has some corruption issues.
+Or, you’re having a problem while connecting to the database.
+Your database file is at high risk as this might be corruption.
 What will you do to fix it?

-There is a manual solution to fix this problem, but you need to have Microsoft SQL Server Management Studio for that.
+There’s a manual solution to fix this problem, but you must have Microsoft SQL Server Management Studio for that.
 If you have it, you need to follow the steps given below: